-The Philippines has signed the supply agreement for 40 million doses of Pfizer-BioNTech COVID-19 vaccine, securing its biggest vaccine procurement for this year, the country's vaccination czar said on Sunday.
+The Philippines has signed the supply agreement for 40 million doses of Pfizer-BioNTech COVID-19 vaccine, securing its biggest vaccine procurement for this year, the country's vaccination czar announced on Sunday.

 Sec.
 Carlito Galvez Jr. said he and Health Sec.
 Francisco Duque III signed the supply agreement for 40 million Pfizer vaccine doses on Saturday, with deliveries set to begin "after eight weeks starting August."

-The procurement of the Pfizer Vaccines would be financed through a multilateral arrangement with the Asian Development Bank, which follows a direct disbursement scheme wherein payments are sent directly to the vaccine manufacturer, Galvez said.
+The procurement of the Pfizer vaccines, he added, will be financed through a multilateral arrangement with the Asian Development Bank, which follows a direct disbursement scheme wherein payments are sent directly to the vaccine manufacturer.

 Pfizer earlier said a completed study of their experimental COVID-19 vaccine showed it was 95% effective.

 With the signing of this supply agreement, Galvez said the Philippines has now secured 113 million doses of COVID-19 vaccines from five manufacturers, namely Sinovac (26 million), Sputnik V (10 million), Moderna (20 million), AstraZeneca (17 million), and Pfizer (40 million).